 Ease of Set-up

-The Forerunner 935 (left) compared to the Fenix 5 (right).
-The 935 is slimmer and much lighter than the Fenix 5.
+The Forerunner 935 (left) is quite a bit smaller and lighter than the Fenix 5x Plus (right).

 The Forerunner 935 is not the smallest watch that we tested, but it comfortably fit on all testers, even the ones with very petite wrists.
 At 49g, when compared to the Garmin Fenix 5x Plus Sapphire (96g) or the Suunto Baro 9, (81g) the 935 feels as light as a feather!
 We were also excited that a watch so packed with features could still fit under our tighter running jacket sleeves, something that neither of the competitors mentioned above got even close to achieving.